 OVERSIGHT BY THE BOARD OF DIRECTORS

-As part of its oversight role, the Governance and Nominating Committee of the Corporation’s Board of Directors reviews, at least annually, the Corporation’s political contributions, including spending related to trade associations and other tax-exempt organizations.
+As part of its oversight role, the Governance and Nominating Committee of the Corporation’s Board of Directors reviews, at least annually, the Corporation’s political contributions, including the above-described non-deductible spending related to trade associations and other tax-exempt organizations.

 You can obtain a spreadsheet showing the contributions for prior years by clicking on the applicable link below: